EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/syslog/README.md

 ## clear_servers()

 Removes all servers from the syslog server list.
-This method returns nothing.
+This function returns nothing.
 It can be useful when servers need to be completely added from scratch and you don't want to get the current servers names.
 Example:

 ```python